 |

-KTI Nominated Whistleblowing Trustee |
+KTI Nominated Whistleblowing Trustee: |

 We will support you.
 However, if you want independent support then ‘Protect’ is an independent whistleblowing charity that provides support to individuals and organisations with whistleblowing.
 It operates a free, confidential advice line for those who have a concern.